peteroupc/peteroupc.github.io/random.md

 ### Random Number Extraction

 Two methods given below can serve as building blocks for writing code that makes practical use of randomness.
-Both methods assume the underlying RNG produces uniformly random bits, like the RNGs described in this page.
+Both methods assume the underlying RNG produces uniformly random bits.

 1. The first method is to generate a random integer from 0 inclusive to N exclusive (here called `RNDINT(N)`), where N is an integer greater than 0.
 To do so, use the RNG to generate as many